|

 research is on gender studies and the relationships

 of religion, gender, and sexuality.
-At the University
+With his perspective in world religions, at the University

-of Kansas one of his popular courses is "Religious
+of Kansas he taught popular courses including "Religious

 His